 Housing for International Tenants

-Tenants arriving from international destinations are required, in accordance with UCSF policy, to self-quarantine for 14-days.
+Tenants arriving from a country at CDC Level 3 Travel Health Notice, in accordance with UCSF policy, to self-quarantine for 14-days.
 This 14-day period starts the day you arrive in the U.S. Please complete this form to be placed in a temporary, private quarantine space upon your arrival.

 Frequently Asked Questions for HousingThe UCSF Housing Community